 Handpicked popular adventure activities to try in Himachal Pradesh

 Around the time of Indian independence in 1947, there was a popular movement to end feudalism in the region, and the princely state of Suket virtually surrendered to peaceful demonstrators.
 Subsequently, Himachal Pradesh was constituted as a province in 1948.
-It consisted of 30 princely states and was administered by a chief commissioner, who represented the government of India.
+It consisted of 30 princely states and was administered by a chief commissioner who represented the government of India.
 Between 1948 and its achievement of statehood in 1971, Himachal Pradesh went through various sizes and administrative forms.
-It became a substate under the Indian constitution of 1950.
-In 1954 it joined with Bilaspur, and in 1956 it became a union territory.
-Himachal Pradesh was enlarged in 1966 by the merger and absorption of numerous Punjab hill areas, including the regions surrounding Shimla, Kangra, and Kullu, Lahaul, and Spiti district parts of the communities centered at Ambala, Hoshiarpur, and Gurdaspur.
+It became a substrate under the Indian constitution of 1950.
+1954 it joined with Bilaspur, and 1956 it became a union territory.
+Himachal Pradesh was enlarged in 1966 by the merger and absorption of numerous Punjab hill areas, including the regions surrounding Shimla, Kangra, Kullu, Lahaul, and Spiti district parts of the communities centred at Ambala, Hoshiarpur, and Gurdaspur.
 Early in 1971, Himachal Pradesh became the 18th state of India; Y.S.
 Parmar, who since the 1940s had been a leader in the quest for self-government in Himachal Pradesh, became the state's first chief minister.

 Himachal Pradesh was one of the few states that had remained largely untouched by external customs, mainly due to its rugged terrain.
 With remarkable economic and social advancements, the state has changed rapidly.
-Himachal Pradesh is a multireligious, multicultural as well as a multilingual state like other Indian states.
-Western Pahari languages, also known as Himachali languages, are widely spoken in the state.
+Himachal Pradesh is a multireligious, multicultural, and multilingual like other Indian states.
+Western Pahari languages, or aorHimachali languages are widely spoken in the state.
 Some of the most commonly spoken individual languages are Kangri, Mandeali, Kulvi, Chambeali, Bharmauri, and Kinnauri.
-The Hindu communities residing in Himachal include the Brahmins, Kayasthas, Rajputs, Sunars, Kannets, Rathis, and Kolis.
+The Hindu communities rn Himachal include the Brahmins, Kayasthas, Rajputs, Sunars, Kannets, Rathis, and Kolis.
 The tribal population of the state consists mainly of Gaddis, Gujjars, Kanauras, Pangwalas, Bhots, Swanglas, and Lahaul.
 Himachal is well known for its handicrafts.
-The carpets, leather works, Kullu shawls, Kangra paintings, Chamba Rumals, stoles, embroidered grass footwear, silver jewelry, metalware, knitted woolen socks, Pattoo, basketry of cane and bamboo, and woodwork are among the notable ones.
+The carpets, leather works, Kullu shawls, Kangra paintings, Chamba Rumals, stoles, embroidered grass footwear, silver jewellery, metalware, knitted woollen socks, Pattoo, basketry of cane and bamboo, and woodwork are among the notable ones.

 Himachal is in the western Himalayas.
-Covering an area of 55,673 square kilometers, it is a mountainous state.
+Covering an area of 55,673 square kilometres, it is a mountainous state.
 Most of the state lies on the foothills of the Dhauladhar Range.
-At 7,025 m, Shilla Peak is the highest mountain peak in the state of Himachal Pradesh.
+At 7,025 m, Shilla Peak is the highest mountain peak in Himachal Pradesh.
 The drainage system of the Himachal is composed of both rivers and glaciers.
-Himalayan rivers criss-cross the entire mountain chain.
+Himalayan rivers crisscross the entire mountain chain.
 Himachal Pradesh provides water to both the Indus and Ganges basins.
 The drainage systems of the region are the Chandra Bhaga or the Chenab, the Ravi, the Beas, the Sutlej, and the Yamuna.
 These rivers are perennial and are fed by snow and rainfall.
 An extensive cover of natural vegetation protects them.
 Due to extreme variation in elevation, significant variation occurs in the climatic conditions of the Himachal.

 Himachal Pradesh is a picture-perfect state that impresses visitors with scenic hill stations, quaint villages, snow-covered mountains, lush valleys, diverse flora and fauna, unblemished nature, and abundant trekking trails.
 It is a veritable haven for nature lovers, adventurers, and backpackers.
 Here's our pick of the top places to visit in the 'Abode of Snow. '